Grokzen/redis-py-cluster/README.md

 ## Dependencies

 - redis >= 2.9.1 (Python client - https://github.com/andymccurdy/redis-py - Install [pip install redis])
-- Cluster enabled redis servers (Download unstable branch for 3.0.0.
-Build redis and setup a cluster with x number of machines.
-Redis can be found at https://github.com/antirez/redis)
+- Cluster enabled redis servers.
+Only Redis 3.0 beta.7 and above is supported because of CLUSTER SLOTS command was introduced in that release.